Azure-Samples/HWC-Cluster-Creator-Tool/README.md

-# Hive Warehouse Connector(HWC) Cluster Creator Tool
+# HDInsight Cluster Creation Tool for Hive Warehouse Connector (HWC)

 ![N|Solid](https://docs.microsoft.com/en-us/azure/hdinsight/interactive-query/media/apache-hive-warehouse-connector/hive-warehouse-connector-architecture.png)

-This tool tries to spin up a HWC Cluster on Azure HDInsight, with very minimal steps from scratch.
+This tool helps to spin-up HWC enabled Azure HDInsight clusters on the given customer subscription, storage account and/or custom VNet, with minimal manual steps.

 ## Features

 This tool provides the following features:
 * Creates both HDI Spark and HDI LLAP Clusters under the same VNet and allows required Health and Management Inbound Rules.(Does not allow ssh access inside the inbound rule by Default).
-*Creates only Spark Cluster for a given VNet and Storage account if the LLAP cluster is already created and vice versa.
+* Creates only Spark Cluster for a given VNet and Storage account if the LLAP cluster is already created and vice versa.
-* Supports  WASB and ADLS_GEN2 storage types, However the stroage account should be created before running this tool i.e this tool does not create a new storage account if it does not exist.
+* Supports  WASB and ADLS_GEN2 storage types.
+However, user should input an existing storage account before running this tool i.e this tool does not create a new storage account if it does not exist.
-* Supports creation of secure HWC Clusters i.e clusters with Enterprise Security Pack.
+* Supports creation of secure HDInsight Clusters i.e clusters with Enterprise Security Pack.
-* Custom VNet is configured with minimal Inbound Rules, however if the VNet is already present then it can reused.
+* Custom VNet is configured with minimal Inbound Rules, however if the VNet is already present it can be reused.
-* This Tool expects Active Directory Credentials for creating the HDI cluster.
+* This tool requires Azure Active Directory (AAD) credentials for creating the HDI clusters.

 ## Getting Started